Emmanuel289/Travit/travit_backend/README.md

-This directory will host the backend codebase for servicing client-side queries
+This directory will host the backend codebase for servicing client-side queries to Travit